bquast/bquast.github.io/_posts/2015-05-30-diagonals.md

 published: true
 ---

 A new R package `diagonals` is now available on CRAN.
-The package implements several tools for dealing with **fat diagonals** on matrices.
+The package implements several tools for dealing with **fat diagonals** on matrices, such as this one:

-Fat diagonal matrices occur when we combine two dimensions of a data set along one edge of a matrix.
-For example, trade-flow data in the [decompr](http://cran.r-project.org/package=decompr) and [gvc](http://cran.r-project.org/package=gvc) package have each country-industry combination occur on each edge of the matrix.

-A fat diagonal matrix looks like this.

-{% highlight r %}
-library(diagonals)
-{% endhighlight %}

 {% highlight text %}